IEEE 802.1X: Implementations

 An open-source project named Open1X produces a client, Xsupplicant.
 This client is currently available for both Linux and Windows.
 The main drawbacks of the Open1X client are that it does not provide comprehensible and extensive user documentation and that most Linux vendors do not provide a package for it.
 The more general wpa_supplicant can be used for 802.11 wireless networks and wired networks.
 Both support a very wide range of EAP types.

 The iPhone and iPod Touch support 802.1X since the release of iOS 2.0.

 Android has support for 802.1X since the release of 1.6 Donut.

 ChromeOS has supported 802.1X since mid-2011.

-macOS has offered native support since 10.3.
+macOS has offered native support since Mac OS X Panther.

 Avenda Systems provides a supplicant for Windows, Linux and macOS.
 They also have a plugin for the Microsoft NAP framework.
 Avenda also offers health checking agents.

 Windows

 Windows defaults to not responding to 802.1X authentication requests for 20 minutes after a failed authentication.
 This can cause significant disruption to clients.

 The block period can be configured using the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\dot3svc\BlockTime DWORD value (HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\wlansvc\BlockTime for wireless networks) in the registry (entered in minutes).
 A hotfix is required for Windows XP SP3 and Windows Vista SP2 to make the period configurable.

 Wildcard server certificates are not supported by EAPHost, the Windows component that provides EAP support in the operating system.
 The implication of this is that when using a commercial certification authority, individual certificates must be purchased.